Youth + Social Change through Youth-Led Facilitation

 - “Becoming an excellent facilitator” by Adam Fletcher for CommonAction Consulting

 Other tools are out there, too – share your thoughts in the comments below!
-For more information about how The Freechild Project can support youth engagement in facilitation in your community or organization, contact us.
+For more information about how Freechild Institute can support youth + social change in facilitation in your community or organization, contact us.